MickMelon/mickmelon/README.md

 ### Hi 👋, I'm Michael

 I'm a software developer from Scotland with a passion for working with .NET and front-end technologies like React.js.
-I enjoy the challenge of creating efficient and scalable applications, and finding new and innovative ways to approach problem-solving.
+I enjoy the challenge of building clean and efficient software solutions, and finding new and innovative ways to approach problem-solving.

 Staying current with the latest developments in my field is important to me, and I am always looking to expand my knowledge and skillset.
 Whether it's diving into a new technology or taking on a complex project, I am dedicated to continuous learning and growth as a software developer.